hq9000/hq9000/_posts/2023-05-06-git-and-reaper.md

 In conclusion, when we inspect this idea of "git for music" a bit closer, we can see that it does have a few viable applications.
 Yes, this tool is not magical, but still pretty useful!

 Thanks for reading.

->_By the way, **are you a musician looking for collaboration**?
-Feel free to drop me a line at grechin.sergey(at)gmail.com!
-If you are a producer, vocalist, songwriter, we can do stuff together!
-Starting from cross-checks of our productions to help each other detect mixing glitches, or cross-mastering of our tracks up to releasing something together._